Why do research as an undergraduate?

 - reliability, responsibility, and enthusiasm!
 Research is a learning opportunity.
 No one expects you to come in with a lot of experience, so don't worry.

-- watch out for deadlines, especially for the summer programs.
+- watch out for the SURP application deadline each fall.

 - think ahead!
 Applications (for professional schools) are typically due in the Fall.
-If you want research experience to go on your applications / resumes, you need to get involved early.
+If you want research experience to go on your applications / resumes, you need to get involved early in your academic career.

-- don't be afraid to jump in there and contact faculty.
-You can find faculty research interests on the departmental web page, then start sending emails.
-Keep it short and simple: introduce yourself, say you are interested in getting experience (and briefly, why), and ask whether there are any opportunities available.
+- don't be afraid to contact faculty about research opportunities.
+You can find faculty research interests on the departmental web page.
+Start by sending an email or by introducing yourself in person.
+Keep it short and simple: introduce yourself, say why you are interested in getting research experience and what your interests are, and ask whether there are any opportunities available.
 Don't be discouraged if a particular lab is "full" - keep trying!